Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     The scene graph node for this object.

 `sceneNode`_ (`niNode`_)
+    Read-only.
 The scene graph node that the reference uses for rendering.

 `sceneReference`_ (`niNode`_)
     The scene graph reference node for this object.